LeaseCloud/API-Documentation/source/index.html.md

 Welcome to Montly API reference site.
 Please feel free to contact us if you have any questions or feedback.

-Here you will find everything you need to develop Montly Leasecloud modules for different e-commerce plattforms or to integrate Montly Leasecloud in your checkout.
+Here you will find everything you need to develop Montly LeaseCloud modules for different e-commerce plattforms or to integrate Montly LeaseCloud in your checkout.

 Use this [contact form](https://www.montly.com/#gen-contact-section) to get a API key or give us a call at +46844688110.